manaakiwhenua/chelsa-growing-season/README.md

 ---

 Wratt et al. (2006)[[3]](#3) provide further detail about a thin plate spline smoothing for climate variables.
-While conceptually helpful, code, data and smoothign parameters are still not available and attempts in this repository to reproduce the technique have not produced useful data.
+While conceptually helpful, code, data and smoothing parameters are still not available and attempts made in this repository to reproduce these maps have been met with mixed success.

-**If you are interested in re-attempting this, please feel free to contribute improvements back to this repository.**
+**If you are interested in re-attempting this to improve fidelity to the original method and outut, please feel free to contribute improvements back to this repository.**

 ## Reproduction